Great Wine And Low Prices—Why We Love The Languedoc

 It can change names as many times as it likes, but the wine-producing Languedoc area of southern France remains one of my favorite places in the world.
 More and more people are getting to know its wines, but property prices don’t appear to be reflecting the area’s growing appeal.

-The Languedoc region is sometimes referred to as “The Other South of France.”
-While this is not neighboring Provence or the Côte d’Azur, it is geographically the most southern part of France, with Provence-Alpes-Côte d’Azur to the east, the old Midi-Pyrénées to the west, the Auvergne to the north, and Spain to the south.
+The Languedoc region is sometimes referred to as “The Other South of France” because it is not neighboring Provence or the Côte d’Azur, but it is geographically the most southern part of France, with Provence-Alpes-Côte d’Azur to the east, the old Midi-Pyrénées to the west, the Auvergne to the north, and Spain to the south.

 That said, I don’t see anyone referring to the Languedoc in any other way, at least for the foreseeable future.
 Locals actually snorted at me when I asked if they would say they now lived in Occitanie.
 But it’s worth knowing it exists, as you may see Occitanie on tourism and real estate websites.

 The new Occitanie has 13 departments, 5 from Languedoc-Roussillon and the rest from the Midi-Pyrénées.
 I’m zooming in on the Hérault department of the old Languedoc, which has hundreds of inland and coastal villages and towns, two pretty rivers, lots of vineyards, a beautiful national park, lakes, beaches, and good accessibility.

 First, property prices in the South of France push many would-be expats to explore a little farther west.
 In the neighboring Languedoc, they find a similar Mediterranean climate and property selling for half the price of property in Provence and the Côte d’Azur.

 Good news travels fast and expats of many nationalities, but most notably the British, Scandinavians, and Dutch, have moved in.
 But not too many to spoil things.

 The second reason for the growing popularity of this region is its wine.